smrnjeet222/matic-docs/docs/develop/getting-started.md

 - **Migrating from Ethereum chain (or any EVM based chain for that matter)**

     Deploy all your smart contracts directly on Polygon chain.
-You don't have to worry about the underlying architecture, as long as it is EVM compatible!
+You don't have to worry about the underlying architecture, as long as it is EVM compatible.

     [Deploying your dApp on Polygon](https://docs.polygon.technology/docs/integrate/quickstart)